alex-kulcsar/introcs-tutorials/s01-lab0304-part1.md

 ## Show me!

 Before we end the game, let's display the high scores table.
-It doesn't have anything in it right now, and that's OK!
-When we add scores and names to it later, they will appear.

 1. Create a new variable called **high scores text**.
-1. In your ``||info:on life zero||`` container, set the value of **high scores text** to an empty string.
+1. In your ``||info:on life zero||`` container, set the value of **high scores text** to the string **High scores\n**.
+     -    Those special characters at the end ask MakeCode to put the characters on their own line.
-Remember that you can find an empty string block in the **Text** drawer of the toolbox.
+     -    Remember that you can find an empty string block in the **Text** drawer of the toolbox.
 1. To your ``||info:on life zero||`` container, add a ``||loops:for||`` ``||variables(loops):index||``